To paraphrase a statement by Eugene Thacker in the opening pages of Biomedia (ISBN 0-8166-4353-9):

 Happy the elephant with an X-shaped mark on her head in chalk.

-They can recognise themselves in a mirror, passing a test of self-awareness that is failed even by the majority of our primate relatives.
+They can recognize themselves in a mirror, passing a test of self-awareness that is failed even by the majority of our primate relatives.

 A previous attempt to investigate self-recognition failed, apparently because the mirrors used were too small.
 “Elephants don’t have the best eyesight,” de Waal says.
 “It’s important that the mirror is the size of an elephant and is accessible.”